About Me

 Credentials

-It all started a decade ago by taking the Multimedia Communications track at Blackstone Valley Tech.
-From there, I graduated from Massachusetts Bay Community College with an A.S. in Computer Information Systems, a certificate in Web Design, and a certificate in Cyber Security.
-On top of that, I'm still slowly earning my B.S. in Information Technology at UMass Lowell, one course at a time.
+It all started by following the Multimedia Communications track at Blackstone Valley Tech, where I learned of my interest in web design and my distaste of illustration.
+From there, I attended Massachusetts Bay Community College and graduated with an A.S. in Computer Information Systems, a certificate in Web Design, and a certificate in Cyber Security.
 I'm also pursing accessibility certification through WCAG and a Front End Web Developer certificate for Drupal through Acquia.

 Right now, I can confidently write HTML5, CSS3, JavaScript, Bootstrap, PHP, SQL, and a bit of jQuery, Java, and Python.
-I primarily work in Drupal these days, but I am intimately familiar with managing raw HTML through FTP.
+I primarily work in Drupal these days, so I can edit Twig and YAML files when spinning up a theme, but I'm also intimately familiar with managing raw HTML through FTP.